-Foxy joined the Royal Marine Commandos at 16, serving for 10 years, after which he passed the gruelling selection process for the Special Forces, serving with the Special Boat Service.
-Throughout his time with the Special Boat Service, he reached the rank of Sergeant.
-He’s planned and led operations including hostage rescue, counter terrorism, counter insurgency, maritime counter terrorism, surveillance, body guarding and counter narcotic missions, to name but a few!
+Jason joined the Royal Marine Commandos at 16, serving for 10 years, after which he passed the gruelling selection process for the Special Forces, serving with the Special Boat Service.
+He also trained as a combat swimmer, demolitions expert, Special Forces dog handler and jungle survival expert.
+As part of his service, Jason planned and led operations including hostage rescue, counter terrorism, counter insurgency, maritime counter terrorism, surveillance, body guarding and counter narcotic missions.

 He left the Special Forces in 2012, moving in to the TV and Film industry.
 Initially, he achieved this by using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas including the jungle, the arctic and the desert.
 It was during this period that Jason was one of the divers that found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.